 If you want your employee engagement program to produce results, you’re going to need to make recognition part of your routine.
-Habits consist of a 3-part psychological pattern.
+Habits consist of a three-part psychological pattern.
 First, there is a cue or trigger that tells your brain to shift to automatic processing (something you do without thinking about it).
-For example: for coffee drinkers, coming into the office, setting down their bag and turning on their computer might act as the cue.
-Second is the behavior itself, in this example going to the coffee shop to get your morning coffee.
-Third is the reward, in this case a feeling of alertness (anything the brain enjoys so it can remember these steps going forward).
+For example, for coffee drinkers, coming into the office, setting down their bag and turning on their computer might act as the cue.
+Second is the behavior itself.
+In this example going to the coffee shop to get your morning coffee.
+Third is the reward.
+In this case, the reward is a feeling of alertness (anything the brain enjoys so it can remember these steps going forward).
 When we complete our workdays with alertness and productivity, maybe even nailing a big presentation, our brains remember the entire habit loop as a pattern that lead to those positive memories.
 1

 —Charles Duhigg, author of The Power of Habit

 As you are evaluating employee recognition platforms and planning your program, think tangibly about each part of the habit loop, and what actions, behaviors or events will align with each step.
 Your goal should be for employees to store recognition into the ‘automatic processing’ portion of their brain, so it becomes second nature.
 Perks has an internal employee recognition program and below is a great example of how we’ve addressed each stage of the habit loop: